 Bryan is instrumental in helping with the Invictus Games, the "Olympic Games for Disabled Veterans."
-Bryan is on the group's board trying to bring this worldwide event to a future location in America.
-Even today, Tony's legacy in Atlanta lives on through Bryan’s work as I write this article in September 2021.
+Bryan is on the group's board, trying to bring this worldwide event to a future location in America.
+Even today, Tony's legacy in Atlanta lives on through Bryan’s work as I wrote this article in September 2021.

 My wife Julie and I worked with CBS, CNN, and other world media to promote the world Paralympic movement on the business side of things.
 It was a team effort all the way.
 These partnerships lent credibility to expanding our team's influence into other unique opportunities for Paralympic Athletes.
 Walls were starting to break down for us and our strategic goals.

 talking to Giselle Briden, the director of the One-to-One Challenge, she agreed

 to a one-to-one challenge between Neil Fuller and Tony Volpentest in Toronto,

 Canada, through our business as the undercard event before one of the most

 innovative track events in history at the time.